Enabling Organisational Agility – Returning in 2019

 - A fully curated learning experience, designed to expand understanding about key components of agility

 - Be inspired and take away techniques from experts

 - A chance for you to network and share your experiences with peers

 - Return to your workplace with a clear idea of how you can improve its agility.

-Print out a 1 page PDF Summary of 1st Conference to circulate to your colleagues.
+View a 1 page PDF Summary of 1st Conference 2018.

 Speakers and Facilitators